-In addition to a pleasant experience, producers want packaging to provide a memorable interaction that stimulates brand loyalty.
+In addition to a pleasant experience, producers want the packaging to provide a memorable interaction that stimulates brand loyalty.
 Sound like a tall order?

-When the alternative is plain corrugated boxes, retailers committed to standing out have plenty of upward momentum carrying-out creative ecommerce packaging projects.
+When the alternative is plain corrugated boxes, retailers committed to standing out have plenty of upward momentum carrying-out creative e-commerce packaging projects.

-On the other hand, packages with instructional information, artwork, images, and logos tell stories – the value of which cannot be underestimated in competitive ecommerce industries.
+On the other hand, packages with instructional information, artwork, images, and logos tell stories – the value of which cannot be underestimated in competitive e-commerce industries.

 Several strategies maximize the impact of packaging and support ongoing recognition and sales.

-- Graphics and Proprietary Artwork – Image is everything to online sellers, because face to face contact is absent.
+- Graphics and Proprietary Artwork – Image is everything to online sellers because face-to-face contact is absent.
 To help bridge understanding between buyers and sellers, contract packagers find ways to incorporate recognizable features into various forms of packaging.

-- Technology – Interactive technology is now commonly found on packaging.
+- Technology – Interactive technology is now commonly found on the packaging.
 Scannable features enable shoppers to expand their understanding of products using their smartphones – before making a purchase.